redis/redis-py/README.md

 types of Connections.
 The default, Connection, is a normal TCP socket based connection.
 The UnixDomainSocketConnection allows for clients running on the same device as the server to connect via a unix domain socket.
-To use a UnixDomainSocketConnection connection, simply pass the class to the connection_class argument of either the Redis or ConnectionPool class.
-You must also specify the path argument, which is a string to the unix domain socket file.
+To use a UnixDomainSocketConnection connection, simply pass the path argument, which is a string to the unix domain socket file.
 Additionally, make sure the unixsocket parameter is defined in your redis.conf file.
 It's commented out by default.

-    >>> r = redis.Redis(connection_class=redis.UnixDomainSocketConnection,
+    >>> r = redis.Redis(path='/tmp/redis.sock')
-    >>>                 path='/tmp/redis.sock')

-You can create your own Connection subclasses in this way as well.
+You can create your own Connection subclasses as well.
 This may be useful if you want to control the socket behavior within an async framework.
+To instantiate a client class using your own connection, you need to create a connection pool, passing your class to the connection_class argument.
+Other keyword parameters your pass to the pool will be passed to the class specified during initialization.

+    >>> pool = redis.ConnectionPool(connection_class=YourConnectionClass,
+                                    your_arg='...', ...)

 ### Parsers